hpi-schul-cloud/cui/README.md

-# A Conversational UI Experiment
+# A Conversational UI Prototype

-_What is this experiment about?_
+During our university masters seminar we build a chat bot prototype to enhance the user experience on the MOOC platform [Open SAP](https://open.sap.com/).
+In the following we will give a short overview over our experiment including how to get started with it.

 ## Table of contents
 - [Introduction](#introduction)